alken01/lock-in-responsible/ARCHITECTURE.md

 ## Overview

-Lock-In Responsible uses a hybrid blockchain architecture combining ICP (Internet Computer) for decentralized goal storage and token rewards, with a distributed validator network for AI-powered verification.
+Lock-In Responsible uses a pure ICP blockchain architecture for decentralized goal storage and token rewards, with a distributed validator network for AI-powered verification.

 ## System Architecture